Questions about the standard

 About the standard

-The taxonomy is maintained by HPF until the v0.9 consultation closes on 31 October 2026.
-Proposed amendments can be submitted by email or via the GitHub repository.
-All responses received before 31 October 2026 will be reviewed for the v1.0 revision.
+The taxonomy is currently maintained by HPF.
+Proposed amendments can be submitted by email or via the GitHub repository, and all responses received before 31 October 2026 will be reviewed for the v1.0 revision.

 The taxonomy covers the full film and television industry: film, scripted and unscripted television.
 MSC is introducing it through the independent film sales community because chain of title documentation is well placed to carry it.
 Studios, broadcasters, streaming platforms, television producers, and awards bodies are all welcome to adopt it and engage with the consultation.